 The colors, textures, and lighting of our school were all chosen with care and attention to create a pleasant backdrop.
 We believe our home-like environment is the perfect place to nurture the creativity and academic growth of your child.

 Jennifer Wigfield serves as director of Destiny School of the Arts.
 A licensed Virginia educator, she feels passionate about creating a warm and healthy environment where children can learn through the arts.
 In 2005, Jennifer received a master’s of education (prek-6) from Liberty University.
 In 2010, she earned a curriculum and instruction endorsement (prek-12) through George Mason University, subsequently becoming an English language specialist with Loudoun County Public Schools.
 Being fluent in both Spanish and Portuguese, she has enjoyed building a foreign language program at our school.
-Jennifer believes fully in DSOA’s mission for students reach academic excellence through arts integration, and enjoys collaborating with staff to achieve that goal.
+Jennifer believes fully in DSOA’s mission for students reaching academic excellence through arts integration, and enjoys collaborating with staff to achieve that goal.
 Jennifer is very enthusiastic about DSOA’s bright future, and honored to be a part of such a wonderful school.

 Gloria Haines is the Assistant Director at Destiny School of the Arts.
 She has about 20 years of experience in a preschool setting.
-She has taught 2’s, 3’s, and PreK and is very excited about leadership role at DSOA.
+She has taught 2’s, 3’s, and PreK and is very excited about her leadership role at DSOA.
 Gloria has lived in Leesburg for 22 years and has seen a lot of growth in the area, especially in the number of school choices that are now available for early education.
 She enjoys working in an administrative capacity at DSOA and being a key contributor toward the growth of our school.
 In her spare time she enjoys volunteer work, crafting, and fundraising.

 Jodi Mallon is the Director of Marketing for Destiny School of the Arts.
 She comes to our school with a wealth of marketing, sales, and business development experience across multiple industries.
 Over the last several years she has been helping Loudoun County nonprofits and small businesses to develop and execute dynamic marketing plans.
 She is thrilled to be using her skills and talents to help Destiny School of the Arts grow its one of a kind preschool and elementary school programs.
 Her desire is that more students will come experience the difference a fully integrated arts program has on their academic success, personal growth and development.

-Daniel Christiansen is the Administrative Assistant at Destiny School of the Arts.
+Daniel Christiansen is the Executive Assistant at Destiny School of the Arts.
 A recent grad from Grove City College, with a Bachelors of Arts in Biblical and Religious Studies, Daniel is passionate about education, music, and athletics.
 In 2012, Daniel attended an advanced music program for classical piano and voice, where he gained a love of musical study.
 At Grove City College he competed in both Cross Country and Track/Field, where he met his wife, whom he married on November 18th 2017.
 Daniel is excited to join Destiny School of the Arts team and begin helping DSOA’s creative staff to empower their students to reach their learning potential.

 TEACHERSCindy Backus teaches kindergarten grade at Destiny School of the Arts.
 Originally from Florida, she and her family moved to Loudoun County eight years ago.
 She loves her new home and enjoys volunteering to make a difference in her community.
 She holds a postgraduate professional teaching License from Virginia and an M. ED. in Psychology.
 Cindy has a wide range of teaching experience in both traditional and non-traditional classrooms, from Pre-K to the collegiate level.
 Before working at DSOA, she taught children with special needs for Loudoun County Public Schools.
 Her wide range of experience has equipped her with diverse and effective teaching techniques that implements in her classroom.
 One of Cindy’s primary objectives is to create a stimulating and positive classroom environment where students begin their journeys as life-long learners.Jeannie Baer is an art and academics teacher at Destiny School of the Arts.
 She began her career as a muralist, painting murals in places of business and in private homes.
 Loving art herself, it is always her goal to foster that same love for learning, self-expression, and creative thinking.
 Impressively, Jeannie has dedicated the last 20 years of her life to teaching art.
 Believing strongly in process-oriented art, she enables children to explore their creativity by using many different mediums.
 In addition, she also helps her students obtain important learning goals through creative means.
 Students love performing hands-on experiments in Jeannie’s class!Lara is very excited to be part of the Destiny Team as our three-year-old lead teacher.
 She has fourteen years experience in a private school setting teaching ages three to the advanced age four curriculum.
 Her desire to be in a loving, nurturing environment, with the most well rounded academics and arts for the children is what brought her to Destiny.
 She has a passion for teaching, and strives to meet each child at their individual needs to encourage their love for learning.
 Lara lives in Lovettsville with her husband and two children.Diane Bishop